 - My prescription has expired, can I still order contacts?
 Generally, a valid non-expired prescription is required before ordering contacts.
 This is to make sure (a) the current prescription is still the most accurate and (b) the eyes are still healthy to wear contact lenses.
-However, in light of the situation that we are all in, we will be happy to extend the expiration date of your contact lenses.
+However, in light of the situation that we are all in, we may extend the expiration date of your contact lenses.
 This will be done on an individual basis.
 Once the doctor approves the extension, you can (a) have us order and direct ship your contacts to you or (b) simply go to our web store here to order.
 If you are approved for a six month or an annual supply, rebates are likely available.
 Call us so we can assist you with that.

 - How many boxes should I order?
 If your contact lens prescription has expired or is about to expire (12 months from your most recent exam), we strongly advise ordering a supply just enough to hold you over until your scheduled exam (this generally means a 1-3 month supply).